-(a) Single-family or duplex homes built on individual lots that are part of a larger subdivision with a Cityn-approved stormwater management permit.

-- (b) Maintenance activity that does not change or affect the quality, rate, volume, or location of stormwater flows on the site or runoff from the site. - (c) Bona fide agricultural pursuits for which a soil conservation plan has been approved by the Calhoun County Enforcing Agency (CEA)local Soil and Water Conservation District. - (d) Action taken under emergency conditions to prevent imminent harm or danger to persons or to protect property from imminent fire, violent storms, tornadoes, flooding, or other hazards, whether man-made or naturally occurring. - (e) Known contaminated sites, as identified by the Michigan Department of Environment, Great Lakes and Energy, provided the parcel is currently in compliance with its due care plan.
+- (a) Single-family or duplex homes built on individual lots that are part of a larger subdivision with a City-approved stormwater management permit. - (b) Maintenance activity that does not change or affect the quality, rate, volume, or location of stormwater flows on the site or runoff from the site. - (c) Bona fide agricultural pursuits for which a soil conservation plan has been approved by the Calhoun County Enforcing Agency (CEA). - (d) Action taken under emergency conditions to prevent imminent harm or danger to persons or to protect property from imminent fire, violent storms, tornadoes, flooding, or other hazards, whether man-made or naturally occurring. - (e) Known contaminated sites, as identified by the Michigan Department of Environment, Great Lakes and Energy, provided the parcel is currently in compliance with its due care plan.